michaelbrady4/perfect-ratio/README.md

 5. Go to local development server in a browser that shows up in the terminal
     - Most likely: `http://127.0.0.1:5000`
 6. Input Instagram Username and Password
-7. Wait and view list of big timers
+7. Wait and view list of usernames who do not follow you back